Live Tour

 As mentioned above, tasks are stored in JSON format.
 Each JSON file consists of two key-value pairs.

-train: a list of three to five input/output pairs.
+train: a list of two to ten input/output pairs (typically three.)
 These are used for your algorithm to infer a rule.

-test: a single input/output pair.
+test: a list of one to three input/output pairs (typically one.)
 Your model should apply the inferred rule from the train set and construct an output solution.
 You will have access to the output test solution on the public data.
 The output solution on the private evaluation set will not be revealed.

 {